Evgeniya Rodina: 2007

-Travelling to the Lebanon in May for the $75k tournament at Jounieh, she was upended in the first round by a little-known player from Slovakia, Zuzana Kučová, 1–6, 4–6.
+Travelling to the Lebanon in May for the $75k tournament at Jounieh, she was upended in the first round by a little-known player from Slovakia, Zuzana Kučová, 6–1, 6–4.

-The following week, she reached the quarter-finals of a $50k tournament at Saint-Gaudens, France with wins over Margalita Chakhnashvili and Joanna Sakowicz, but was then demolished by Tatiana Perebiynis who allowed her only one game in the match.
+The following week, she reached the quarterfinals of a $50k tournament at Saint-Gaudens, France with wins over Margalita Chakhnashvili and Joanna Sakowicz, but was then demolished by Tatiana Perebiynis who allowed her only one game in the match.

 Towards the end of the month, she entered qualifying for a Grand Slam championships for the second time in her career, this time at the French Open, and defeated Hana Šromová of the Czech Republic in the first round, but then lost to Uzbek Akgul Amanmuradova.

 In June, Rodina tried again at Wimbledon, but despite defeating her compatriot Galina Voskoboeva in the first round of qualifying, she then lost rather easily to Belarusian Olga Govortsova, 1–6, 2–6.

-After another month's break, she returned to action in late July at the $75k tournament at Pétange, Luxembourg, and made it through to the quarterfinal stage before losing to Carla Suárez Navarro, 6–7, 1–6.
+After another month's break, she returned to action in late July at the $75k tournament at Pétange, Luxembourg, and made it through to the quarterfinal stage, before losing to Carla Suárez Navarro, 6–7, 1–6.

 In mid-August, she reached the quarterfinals of another $50k event at the Bronx, New York with wins over Swedish star Sofia Arvidsson and Dutch campaigner Elise Tamaëla, but then lost a quarterfinal to Austrian Yvonne Meusburger.

-The very next week, she entered qualifying for her fourth straight Grand Slam of the year, and this time won two rounds at the expense of Elena Baltacha and Hana Šromová, but was defeated in three sets in the qualifying round by Olivia Sanchez, 6–4, 1–6, 4–6.
+The very next week, she entered qualifying for her fourth straight major of the year, and this time won two rounds at the expense of Elena Baltacha and Hana Šromová, but was defeated in three sets in the qualifying round by Olivia Sanchez.

 In September, as a direct entrant to the $100k tournament at Kharkov, Ukraine, she reached the quarterfinal after notching up a straight-sets victory over another British player, Katie O'Brien, in the first round, but then lost to Anne Kremer from Luxembourg in the quarterfinals, 4–6, 1–6.